 What is it used for?

 Think about every piece of technology you regularly use in your home or office.
 It’s almost certain that a structured wiring system is powering it.
-From phones to the internet to security systems, anything that requires communication from one machine to another is going to involve low-voltage wiring in some capacity.
+Anything that requires communication from one machine to another will involve low-voltage wiring in some capacity, from phones to the internet to security systems.